timewave-computer/zk-merkle-proofs/domains/solana/README.md

 on-chain.
 If the commitment threshold is met, Solana on-chain state root is updated and merkle openings can be accepted.

+These nodes would not have to synchronize with one another, they just each individually attest to the state at height E * n, where E is the epoch block range and n is the current epoch index.

 ## Requirements solana coprocessor
 1. Query solana account state
 2. Construct a merkle trie from said state - we can use the eth_trie library for simplicity